BLSQ/iaso/docs/pages/dev/reference/SaaS/saas_modelization.md

         CUSTOM
         LEGACY ?
     }
-    note for SubscriptionPlan "* name should be a nested enum\n* create a migration file to create all plans"
+    note for SubscriptionPlan "name should be a nested enum\n create a migration file to create all plans"

     Subscription "0..n" -- "1" SubscriptionPlan : has >
 ```